 What this all means for your overseas property purchase

-Although sterling has strengthened recently, and GDP and the avoidance of recession has contributed to that, the bottom line is that currency markets are inherently volatile and it’s impossible to predict where the pound will be in the coming days and weeks.
+Although sterling has strengthened recently, and GDP and the avoidance of recession have contributed to that, the bottom line is that currency markets are inherently volatile and it’s impossible to predict where the pound will be in the coming days and weeks.

 We advise taking a risk management approach to your currency to ensure that your budget is protected from unexpected volatility.
 Get in touch with one of our team on 020 7898 0541 to discuss your options.
 We’d be delighted to help.